I am an Economist who works on Econometrics and Forecasting.

 This is the purpose of econometricians: we develop tools to judge economic theories by their empirical relevance.
 The lack of experimentation implies that we have to resort to historical data and see what laws and principles are permanent and hidden.

 More specifically my research interests lie in time series econometrics and forecasting, with a special interest in Macroeconomics (esp.
-Dynamics of deviations from Rational Expectations) and Finance (Forecasting of Asset Prices).
+Dynamics of deviations from Rational Expectations and of large networks) and Finance (Forecasting of Asset Prices).
 I also have other work on risk premia in oil prices and the human origin of global warming.

-I hold a degree of Ingénieur des Mines de Paris, an M.Phil. & D.Phil. in Economics from the University of Oxford and have been a visiting researcher at Oxford, NYU, Brown and the NY Fed.
+I hold a degree of Ingénieur des Mines de Paris, an M.Phil. & D.Phil. in Economics from the University of Oxford and have been a visiting researcher at Oxford, NYU, Brown, Keio, UNSW Sydney and the NY Fed.
 I have also worked for a few years as an applied forecaster at OFCE (SciencesPo), in Paris.
 I have taught in the past at Oxford, SciencesPo, Dauphine, ENA, HEC and Orléans.
-At ESSEC, I belong the the group of Statisticians & Econometricians.